 San Luis Obispo County Jail is in San Luis Obispo County, California and is the correctional facility for that area.
 Know someone in jail at San Luis Obispo County Jail?
 This guide tells you about anything related to San Luis Obispo County Jail,like: Find an inmate at San Luis Obispo County Jail.
 Find mugshots.
 The jail’s address and phone number.
 Bail and how to get out of jail.
 San Luis Obispo County Jail intake procedures.
 San Luis Obispo County court information.
-And much much more…
+And much more…

-The thought of going to jail is a scary and stressfull thought, not only for the person who is incarcerated, but also their friends and family.
-The goal of this guide is to offer information and tips you need to make the process less stressfull.
+The thought of going to jail is a scary and stressful thought, not only for the person who is incarcerated, but also their friends and family.
+The goal of this guide is to offer information and tips you need to make the process less stressful.
 If you have a specific question, please feel free to ask it, and any comments or tips that would help other people in the same situation is appreciated.

 San Luis Obispo County Jail